Generalized Global Symmetries of $T[M]$ Theories: Part II: Symmetry in compactifications

 In general, when $M_d$ is a fibration with fiber $\mathbf{F}$ and base $\mathbf{B}$, one can obtain the theory $T[M_d]$ by first compactifying on $\mathbf{F}$ and then $\mathbf{B}$.
 Compactification on $\mathbf{F}$ leads to a theory $T[\mathbf{F}]$.
 The theory have symmetries given by isometries of $\mathbf{F}$, which will have non-trivial background on $\mathbf{B}$.
 However, as long as the isometries involved act trivially on $H^*(\mathbf{F},D)$, turning on a non-trivial background will not break the symmetry of the theory that comes from the 2-form symmetry of the 6d theory, as there won't be mixed anomalies, after further reducing on $\mathbf{B}$.
 Therefore the symmetry of $T[M_d]$ will be the same as that of $T[\mathbf{F} \times \mathbf{B}]$.

-We now give a few more remarks. \begin{itemize} \item The discussion above concerns only the symmetries that originate from that of the 6d theory and these coming from isometries of $\mathbf{F}$.
-There may be other symmetries in both $T[\mathbf{F} \times \mathbf{B}]$ and $T[M_d]$ that are different from each other.
+We now give a few more remarks. \begin{itemize} \item The discussion above concerns only the symmetries that originate from the 2-form symmetry of the 6d theory and these coming from isometries of $\mathbf{F}$.
+There may be other (super-)symmetries in both $T[\mathbf{F} \times \mathbf{B}]$ and $T[M_d]$ that are different from each other.

 \item On the other hand, the argument above can be generalized to any symmetries of $T[\mathbf{F}]$ that is not acted upon by isometries of $\mathbf{F}$ for which we turn on a non-trivial background.

 \item The anomaly of the symmetry $T[M_d]$ is in general different from that in $T[\mathbf{F} \times \mathbf{B}]$.
 This is clear in the example of $T[L(k,1)]$ which will be discussed in more detail later.